swcarpentry/python-novice-gapminder/index.md

     "[Good Enough Practices in Scientific Computing][good-enough]".
 *   Enable them to make sense of other onlines tutorials and resources

-### Understandings

-Students will understand that...

-*   A program is a piece of lab equipment that implements an analysis
-    *   Needs to be validated/calibrated before/during use
-    *   Makes analysis reproducible, reviewable, shareable
-*   Programs are written for people, not for computers
-    *   Meaningful variable names
-    *   Modularity for readability as well as re-use
-    *   No duplication
-    *   Document purpose and use
-*   There is no magic: the programs they use are no different in principle from those they build

 ### Essential Questions

 *   How do I read, analyze, and visualize a tabular data set?